-The volume of sustainable investments at Raiffeisen KAG is $\in$ 9.4 billion, accounting for 24 per cent of the total volume.
+The volume of sustainable investments at Raiffeisen KAG is € 9.4 billion, accounting for 24 per cent of the total volume.

-Fair partner - Employees Fair partner - Inhouse ecology Engaged citizen Sustainability program, GRI and TCFD Index
+Fair partner -Employees Fair partner -Inhouse ecology Engaged citizen

 As a "responsible banker", long-term added value is our primary objective.
 Therefore, our business strategy as well as our products, services and processes are aligned with this goal.
 To achieve this, we take a holistic approach.
 Rather than limiting ourselves purely to generating economic value, we always consider the environmental and social impacts of our business activities as well.
 Effective and sustainable performance can be achieved only if these aspects are also taken into account.